berney/kubler-images/README.md

 Alpine is a great base for images.
 This is to ricer things, go that one step further in minimalism, security hardening, optimisation, or have software or a feature or setup that's not available out of the box in alpine with `apk`.
-With gentoo-bb we get the power and flexibility of Gentoo plus the separation of build-time dependencies and run time dependencies.
+With kubler we get the power and flexibility of Gentoo plus the separation of build-time dependencies and run time dependencies.

 ## Todo / Wishlist